ivanx000/UofTHacks13/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Future Plans
+- 3D Model Library/Generation: Scale the collection to have a 3D model show up for any recommended product!
+- Merchant-facing dashboard: For analytics, including what inputs prompt their products, revenue from ShopOut, adjacent products, and more
+- User input filters

 ## 🏆 Built For

 **UofTHacks 13** - University of Toronto Hackathon